apache/metron/metron-stellar/stellar-common/README.md

 [Stellar]>>>
 ```

-#### %timing
+#### %time

 Prints out timing information from the last stellar statement executed.
 The information has the total
 execution time, and also a break down of execution time by stellar function.

-%timing supports filter on the timing output.
-If you pass one or more strings to %timing, only
+%time supports filter on the timing output.
+If you pass one or more strings to %time, only
 execution times with each of those tags will show.
 Any functions that do not have ALL the tags passed will not display

-To see the tags in your timing, you can run %timing without any filters.
+To see the tags in your timing, you can run %time without any filters.

 A simple example :
 ```